DarshanAdiga/entity-relation-repo/README.md

 Tokenize and parse the sentences, identify the different entities and relationships

 *TODO*:
+  - Clean the sentences
+  - Detect active and passive voices before finding the relationships
   - Infer the pronouns in the sequence of sentences and replace pronouns with the actual subjects/objects